-However, the TLV320DAC3100-Q1 offers an adaptive filter mode as well.
+However, the TLV320DAC3100 device offers an adaptive filter mode as well.
 Setting page 8 / register 1, bit D2 = 1 turns on double buffering of the coefficients.
-In this mode, filter coefficients can be updated through the host and activated without stopping and restarting the DAC.
-This enables advanced adaptive filtering applications.
+In this mode, filter coefficients are updated through the host and activated without stopping and restarting the DAC which enables advanced adaptive filtering applications.